Wednesday, September 18 | Human Services, Cause Connected

 The right intervention at the right time by the right person.
 That’s the motto for the Johnson County, Kansas Mental Health Co-Responder program.
 Started in 2011, the program acts as one of the Johnson County Mental Health Center (JCMHC) emergency services teams.
 It works in collaboration with law enforcement by sending a mental health professional onsite when officers respond to a call where a mental health issue has been identified.
 It is estimated that two million people with mental illness are booked into jails each year.
 In order to avoid unnecessary arrests or trips to the emergency department (ED), the co-responder works alongside law enforcement by engaging with the individual and conducting an assessment onsite.
 Co-responders then follow up with the individual to either ensure the crisis has been settled or to discuss local treatment options.
 The outcome: avoidance of incarceration or a trip to the ED.

 Co-responders are clinicians who are employed through JCMHC, however, they are fully embedded into the law enforcement agency.
 Responders work out of police stations throughout the county.
 Just like officers, they monitor the radio for calls.
 If there is a mental health situation, co-responders can look up the individual in their Netsmart electronic health record (EHR) and see if they have any history with JCMHC or any other medical documentation.
-HIPPA regulations allow for information to be shared during a crisis situation, therefore the co-responders can relay any necessary information and collaborate with officers to equip everyone for the call.
+HIPAA regulations allow for information to be shared during a crisis situation, therefore the co-responders can relay any necessary information and collaborate with officers to equip everyone for the call.

 “By marrying a mental health professional with a law enforcement officer, we can help with a mental health crisis and avoid jail with treatment instead,” Mental Health Co-Responder Team Lead, Jessica Murphy, said.
 “In addition, we can deescalate the situation and determine if, and which, services are necessary.”

-As certified mental health providers, the co-responders are professionally trained to engage and asses the individual, just like they would in the ED.
+As certified mental health providers, the co-responders are professionally trained to engage and assess the individual, just like they would in the ED.
 This onsite approach saves the individual money by avoiding a hospital bill, preventing unnecessary incarceration and reducing repeat law enforcement calls.
 For example, if the crisis is resolved, it is less likely to have a repeat call or more contact with the law enforcement regarding that individual.
 It’s important to note that not every situation a co-responder is called to is specific to a mental health issue.

 “When determining if a co-responder is needed, we try to not make it too specific,” Murphy said.
 “We say anything above the neck, anything they know it not physical.
 In some cases, they have dementia or an intellectual incapability.
 I have really coached my team that if we can make a difference in this person’s life, then we can take the referral.”